browniefed/blog/source/_posts/2015-07-26-react-native-animated-api-with-panresponder.markdown

 Finally `onPanResponderRelease` we call `flattenOffset`.
 This takes the current `x,y` and the current offset (aka how much you've dragged it around).
 And combines them.

-The internal code looks like this
+The internal code for flattenOffset looks like this

 ```
   flattenOffset(): void {